Nabil Dirar: 2011–12 season

-AS Monaco
+Monaco

 2012–13 season

 On 31 January 2012, Dirar joined Ligue 2 side Monaco for a €7.5 million transfer fee, the highest transfer fee ever received by Club Brugge.
 Upon joining Monaco, he stated leaving Club Brugge for Monaco was an offer he could not turn down, though he made an apology to manager Christoph Daum.

 Dirar made his Monaco debut on 13 February 2012, coming on as a substitute in a 1–0 loss against Bastia.
 Nine days later, on 24 February, he scored his first goal for the team in a 2–1 win over Stade Lavallois.
 He then scored two more goals in the 2011–12 season, against Châteauroux and Istres.
 Dirar finished the half of the 2011–12 season scoring 3 goals from 15 appearances in all competitions.

 In the 2012–13 season, Dirar started the season well for the club, setting-up a goal in a 4–0 win over Tours in the opening match of the domestic season.
 On 25 February 2013 he scored his first goal of the season, in a 1–0 win over Lens.
 After missing two matches, he scored on his return on 15 March in a 2–2 draw against Angers.
 On 22 April, he contributed a goal and an assist in a 4–0 win over Clermont.
 After a two-year absence from top-flight football, Dirar helped the club reach promotion to Ligue 1.
 On 24 May 2013, in the final match of the 2012–13 season during a match against Tours, he ruptured his cruciate ligaments.
 Following the match, it was announced he would be out for six months with cruciate ligaments injury.
 He finished the 2012–13 season with 3 goals from 37 appearances in all competitions.